 Below are some examples of security logo designs we have created from scratch for our clients in the security sector.
 However, please remember, your logo for a security company will be completely unique to your business.
 These real examples are just to give you an idea of the quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Security Logo Design Explained

-Common Symbols in Logos
+Common Symbols in Logos For Security Companies

-Popular Colors in Logos
+Popular Colors in Logos for Security Companies

-Create a Logo That Stands Out
+Create a Security Logo That Stands Out – It’s crucial

 Symbolize Your Niche

-Design Elements to Consider in Your Logo
+Design Elements to Consider in Your Security Logo

 Not only do colors have to become part of your company’s overall brand, much like football team colors, they also have to function within the logo itself.
 Colors that clash with one another or your logo’s background can distract from your brand’s message.
 Primary colors work best, but if your logo calls for a multitude of colors, try to keep the design simple.

 Text and symbols in your logos for security companies need to be trustworthy